-- Right-click on the eecs2311.week3 package in the test source folder

-- Select New -> Class.
-Name the class AllTests.

-- Modify the class text so it looks like class AllTests for the Counter example on the course website

-- Change CounterTest to HelloWorldTest

-- Run with Run -> Run As -> JUnit Test

-- You can easily add more test classes
+- Right-click on the eecs2311.week2 package in the test source folder - Select New -> Class.
+Name the class AllTests. - Modify the class text so it looks like class AllTests for the Counter example on the course website (keep the package declaration) - Change CounterTest to HelloWorldTest - Run with Run -> Run As -> JUnit Test - Add more test classes separated by commas

-- Homework on next slide